chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 !!!
 Note

-    One source of potential confusion is that **Matlab** indexes vertices starting from 1 but **wb_view** and the GIFTI specification start indexing from 0.
+    One source of potential confusion is that the **gifti matlab** library indexes vertices starting from 1 but **wb_view** and the GIFTI specification start indexing from 0.

     So the 1st vertex has an index of 0 in **wb_view** but has an index value of 1 in **matlab**.

 * The `faces` matrix contains the 3 vertex indices that are joined togeher to form a face on each row.
 Looking at the first 4 faces we can see that vertices 1,2 and 3 are joined together to form a face.
 Perhaps surprisingly we see that 56 and 57 are also joined to 2 to form a face.
+This reinforces the fact that the vertex index is just a label and does not predict spatial proximity.
 Remember that this uses matlab's indexing conventions.
 So wb_view would specify the first face as consisting of vertices 0,1 and 2.

         mysurfleft_mesh.faces(1:4,:)